How to Make Money and Get Paid by Youtube

 Final Thoughts on How to Get Paid By YouTube

 With video taking the place of traditional online content as a preferred medium for many web surfers, the opportunity to make money is ripe.
-YouTube videos are fun way to make and setting up the process to monetize is easy.
+YouTube videos are a fun way to make and set up the process to monetize easy.